christian-nickerson/vu1-monitor/README.md

 ```

 > [!NOTE]
-> VU1 Dials expect their background images to be either in `.png` or `.jpg` formats and must be exactly 200 x 144 pixels. `vu1-monitor` and the `vu-server` are strict about this requirement and will reject anything outside of this
+> VU1 Dials expect their background images to be either in `.png` or `.jpg` formats and must be exactly 200 x 144 pixels. `vu1-monitor` and the `vu-server` are strict about this requirement and will reject anything outside of this.

 ### Reset